Decision curve analysis or why interpretation of medical decision support models should be based on their potential medical benefit

 A number of observations are important in the decision curve above:

-• biopsy-none (none) always shows a net benefit of 0: you never make a mistake, but you also never correctly assign a biopsy.
-No cost, no benefit.
+) always shows a net benefit of 0: you never make a mistake, but you also never correctly assign a biopsy.
+No cost, no benefit.biopsy-all

-• biopsy-all (all) shows good net benefit for lower values of the decision threshold 𝜃.
+) shows good net benefit for lower values of the decision threshold 𝜃.
 This makes sense, as lower 𝜃 values emphasize giving biopsies to those with cancer (TP).
-In this lower 𝜃 range, biopsy-all is a better option than biopsy-none.
+In this lower 𝜃 range,biopsy-all

 Conclusion